allanrehhoff/framework/README.md

 ## Application Directory
 Because configuration files should not reside in the same directory as the application root, you must configure your server to set the **application/** as it's **DocumentRoot**.

+## Configuration
+The directory **storage/config/application.jsonc** file holds all application-wide configurations, such as database credentials, and other settings required by your application.

+In general the **storage/** directory should be configured to store all non-code files.

 ## Controller & Methods
 If you're familiar with MVC frameworks you might already know the url-to-controller concept.